 He was ready to move on though and was leaning towards taking his message to the four-island nation of Comoros in the Indian Ocean.
-Its a former French colony off the coast of Kenya and near Madagascar.
+This former French colony sits off the coast of Kenya, near Madagascar.
 The islands have less than a million inhabitants and are largely Muslims.
 There is not a Christian church there.
 He says it desperately needs a Christian missionary.

 I thought he was having doubts about the good he was accomplishing when he said, "I want to ask you a question and you can answer honestly.
 Do you think my wife and I are wasting our lives?"

-"Not at all.
-I admire anyone who devotes their life to some ideal and isn't preoccupied trying to accumulate as much as he can nor is concerned about material comfort.
+"Absolutely not.
+I admire anyone who devotes his life to some ideal and isn't preoccupied trying to accumulate as much as he can nor is concerned about material comfort.
 I commend the life you have chosen."